 Of course, saying ‘don’t know” could imply that there was no course in the first place – that there was no strategy to get the business from where it was at the start of the year to where you want it to be at the end of the year.
 That truly is the worst-case scenario.

 Knowing whether your business is on course or not – having this visibility – is a strength that all businesses need.
 Remember, even if its not on course, at least this visibility means you know why and can therefore do something about it.

 So, I ask again.
 Are you on course?

-If you need help to set the right course and to stay on it then check out my new course, “How to Grow Your Business the Right Way”.
+If you need help to set the right course and to stay on it then check out my new course, Small Business Strategy for Success.
 In it I take you, step-by-step through how to set the right course for your business and successfully implement it.
 The return to you will far exceed your investment in it.

 Related posts you may have missed

 Every day thousands of new businesses are formed.
 New entrepreneurs make that massive leap to starting their own business with feelings of excitement and trepidation as they take that first step in a long, difficult but highly rewarding journey.

 Everyday a similar number of businesses close, the majority having struggled for a while and finally called it a day.
 Their owners doing so with feelings of despair and dread as to their future and that of their families.

 The deeply sad thing about many of their businesses is that they needn’t have struggled and failed.
 Here’s why.

 If, as a small business owner, you haven’t planned how you will manage the growth of your business, then all that will happen is that you will work longer hours, weekends and increase your stress levels.
 If you’re going to do this then you might be the owner of a business but really you may as well have a job.